 What are we doing to reduce the amount of sugar in our food and drinks?

 Sugar reduction continues to be an important part of our nutrition strategy.
-With our suppliers we are gradually reducing the amount of sugar in Waitrose Own Brand products, without compromising on taste, quality and nutrition.
+With our suppliers we are gradually reducing the amount of sugar in Waitrose Own Brand products, without compromising on taste, quality or nutrition.